Austin Hayes

-Austin William Patrick Hayes (15 July 1958 – 3 December 1986) was an English-born professional footballer of Irish descent, who played once as a full international for the Republic of Ireland national team in 1979, the same year that he collected a Football League Cup runners-up medal with Southampton.
+Austin William Patrick Hayes (15 July 1958 – 3 December 1986) was a professional footballer who played as a left winger.
+He was a member of the Southampton team that were runners-up in the 1979 League Cup final.
+Born in England, Hayes played once as a full international for the Republic of Ireland national team in 1979.

-Career
+Early life

-Hayes was born in Hammersmith, London, one of four children.
+Hayes was born in Hammersmith, London, to Irish parents in 1958 and was raised in Chiswick.

+Club career

 Hayes began his professional career as a left winger at Southampton in 1976.
 He scored twice on his debut in a European Cup Winners' Cup tie at home to Carrick Rangers on 3 November 1976.
+Shortly after turning 19-years-old, he was sent on loan to American club Los Angeles Aztecs.

 He played in the 1979 League Cup final but Southampton lost to Nottingham Forest.
-During that season he had played in 15 First Division games and scored three goals.
-He made his solitary appearance for Republic of Ireland in a 2–0 victory over Denmark at Lansdowne Road on 2 May 1979.

 Hayes was never able to cement a regular first-team place, with players of the calibre of Kevin Keegan, Charlie George and Phil Boyer also in the Saints squad.
-His last appearance for Southampton came on 3 May 1980 and he was transferred to Millwall for £50,000 in February 1981, later turning out for Northampton Town and then for Barnet in the Gola League.
+His last appearance for Southampton came on 3 May 1980 against Middlesbrough and he was transferred to Millwall for £50,000 in February 1981, later turning out for Northampton Town and then for Barnet in the Gola League.
 His last club was Swedish side Friska Viljor.

+International career

+He made his solitary appearance for Republic of Ireland in a 2–0 victory over Denmark at Lansdowne Road on 2 May 1979.

+Death

-In December 1986, Austin Hayes died at the age of 28 from lung cancer after contracting pneumonia, just three weeks after the illness was diagnosed.
+In December 1986, Hayes died at the age of 28 from lung cancer after contracting pneumonia, just three weeks after the illness was diagnosed.
 Earlier that year he had spent a short time playing in Sweden and had recently returned to England when he became ill.